MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 Dynamic VMMQ is an intelligent, receive-side technology.
 It builds upon its predecessors of Virtual Machine Queue (VMQ), Virtual Receive Side Scaling (vRSS), and VMMQ, to provide three primary improvements:

-- Optimizes host efficiency by using CPU cores.
+- Optimizes host efficiency by using less CPU cores.
 - Automatic tuning of network traffic processing to CPU cores, thus enabling VMs to meet and maintain expected throughput.
 - Enables “bursty” workloads to receive the expected amount of traffic.